apache/kafka/clients/src/main/resources/common/message/README.md

 * Bytes fields default to the empty byte array.

-* Records fields default to empty.
+* Records fields default to null.

 * Array fields default to empty.